 4. Now it’s time to think about flipping.
 Some chefs will tell you to flip your steaks frequently for an even cook, others will give you a slap on the wrist if you dare flip it more than once (think about the crust!).
 Let’s just take it easy here and go for the latter.
 Cook your steak without budging it or moving it around, three to four minutes per side for medium rare, depending on how thick your steak is.
 It should be nicely browned.
 Flip the steak with a fork or tongs and cook the other side just the same.
 Feel free to check the internal temperature at this stage, if you have a thermometer.
 Medium rare is around 125°F to 130°F.

 5. Remove the steak from the pan and transfer it to a surface to rest.
 Don’t even think about carving right away.
 All those lovely juices inside need some time to settle, otherwise they will come gushing out and your steak will be sad and dry.
 I mean it—put down that knife!
 Let it sit for about 10 minutes (you can cook the other half while you’re waiting).
 Once it’s rested and the internal temperature has come down a few degrees, slice it thinly across the grain, ideally into strips no more than 1/2 inch thick (this will make it easier to chew).
 Season with salt and pepper.
 Repeat with the other half once it’s fully rested.

 Got this technique down pat?
 Here are a few other recipes to test it out on:

 This grilling recipe can be adapted for the indoors by using the above method for the steak and charring the peppers under a broiler or over a stove top gas flame.
-Get our Balsamic-Marinated Grilled Flank Steak with Bell Pepper Relish recipe.
+Get our Balsamic-Marinated Grilled Flank Steak recipe.